Furkanzmc/QML-Coding-Guide/README.md

 See the MDN posts on [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) and [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)

-# Item 7: States and Transitions
+# States and Transitions

 States and transitions are a powerful way to create dynamic UIs.
 Here are some things to keep in mind when you are using them in your projects.

-## Don't Define Top Level States
+## ST-1: Don't Define Top Level States

 Defining states at the top-level of a reusable component can cause breakages if the user of your components also define their own states for their specific use case.